 In 2009, Victoria experienced the worst bushfires in Australian history.
 Approximately 400 bushfires started up, all in a short period of time, in February of that year.
 They spread rapidly.
 The death toll was huge, as 173 people lost their lives during the fires.
 A further 414 suffered injuries, and the fires killed about one million animals.
 They also razed about 450,000 hectares of land.

-Before this point, bushfires were a danger, but there weren’t many regulations in place to protect against them.
+Before this point, bushfires were a danger, but there were not many regulations in place to protect against them.

 However, The Victoria Black Saturday bushfires changed all of that.
 In the immediate aftermath, each state agreed to implement a common system that would govern the safety of building materials.